LFL-Lab/SQuADDS/wish_list.md

 ## Simulations:

+- Stress-test and report any bugs for Ansys simulations using the SQuADDS package
 - Add guesses for bare resonator frequencies (50 ohm impedance matched) using API calls to https://www.microwaves101.com/calculators/864-coplanar-waveguide-calculator
 - Add more resonator property calculator methods via https://github.com/ooovector/cpw_coupling/blob/master/Conformal%20mapping%20of%20a%20CPW%20coupler.ipynb integration - may be a GUI? (https://smm.misis.ru/CPW-resonator-coupling/)
 - Generalize [SQDMetal](https://github.com/sqdlab/SQDMetal) Palace simulations to work with **any HPC** and make a PR